vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-As said before, modern .NET has introduced generics so we can just make our `Object.Equals` override use our generic `IEquatable<T>.Equals` implementation.

-Lucky us - devs in the old days didnt have this luxury!

-We will go over improvements for the above code later on.
-For now, i wanna gloss over the dangers of incorrect implementations.

-# .NET Core is great, but isn't a unicorn
+The above code *can* work, but has many problems.

+# Consequences of incorrect implementations
-.NET Core is smart but if you implement 1 of the 3 functions incorrectly, its not gonna function as expected:
+.NET Core is smart but if you implement 1 of these 3 equality functions incorrectly, .NET Core won't function as expected.
+For example, lets check out the `HashSet<T>.Contains` implementation:
 ```c#
 public bool Contains(T item)
 {